dsoldierblue/rubenvmu/README.md

 ## 🚀 **About Me**
 **Cyberintelligence Architect** & **Tech Journalist** with a passion for bridging cybersecurity innovation and strategic communication.
-📢 **Director** of [Aragón Inteligencia](https://aragoninteligencia.es) – A leading digital platform in OSINT and cyberintelligence.
+📢 **Director** of [Aragón Inteligencia](https://araintel.com) – A leading digital platform in OSINT and cyberintelligence.
-🏆 **Award-Winning Professional**: 1st Prize INCIBE EMPRENDE, SODIAR Finalist, NASA Space Challenge semifinalist.
+🏆 **Award-Winning Professional**: 1st Prize INCIBE EMPRENDE, ITA, SODIAR Finalist, Cyberleague semifinalist.

 > *"Transforming raw data into actionable intelligence and public understanding through code, analysis, and strategic storytelling."*